-The St. Michael's Theological College and the United Theological College of the West Indies offer the following joint programmes with The University of the West Indies:
+The St. Michael's College and the United Theological College of the West Indies offer the following joint programmes with The University of the West Indies:

 - Licentiate in Philosophy

 - Licentiate in Theology

+- BA Guidance & Counselling

 - BA Theology

 - BA Ministerial Studies

-The Licentiate in Theology and/or the Degree of Bachelor of Arts Theology and/or Bachelor of Arts Ministerial Studies will be awarded to students of Theological Colleges affiliated with the University of the West Indies who having completed the appropriate course of study prescribed by these Regulations have satisfied the examiners in the examination for the LTH and/or BA Theology and/or BA Ministerial Studies.
+The Licentiate in Theology and/or the Degree of Bachelor of Arts Theology and/or Bachelor of Arts Ministerial Studies and/or Bachelor of Arts in Guidance & Counselling will be awarded to students of the College or Theological College affiliated with the University of the West Indies who having completed the appropriate course of study prescribed by these Regulations have satisfied the examiners in the examination for the LTH and/or BA Theology and/or BA Ministerial Studies and/or BA Guidance & Counselling.